Hong Kong Coliseum: Events

-Even though its formal name in Chinese roughly translates to "Sports Arena", the venue often serves as a concert venue for popular singers.
+Even though its formal name in Chinese roughly translates to "Sports Arena", the venue frequently serves as a concert venue for popular singers.
 In addition, some universities rent it every year for congregation.
 Some performances like ice-skating also choose Hong Kong Coliseum as their stages.
 It was also used every year from 1991 to 2010 to hold the Miss Hong Kong Pageant, except for 2008.

 It also hosts a part of the FIVB Volleyball Women's Nations League (before: FIVB World Grand Prix) for volleyball every year.

 David Bowie played the two final dates of his 1983 Serious Moonlight Tour at the venue.
 The final date - December 8 - was the third anniversary of John Lennon's death and to signify that, Bowie played Lennon's "Imagine".

 On 3 June 2001, Irish vocal pop band Westlife held a concert for their Where Dreams Come True Tour supporting their album Coast to Coast.

-In November 1988 it was a venue for three days (18-20th) of Whitney Houston's Moment of Truth World Tour performance.
-Other performers at the Coliseum in the late eighties/early ninety's included Stevie Wonder, Phil Collins, and Kylie Minogue.
+In November 1988, it was a venue for three days (18-20th) of Whitney Houston's Moment of Truth World Tour performance.
+Other performers at the Coliseum in the late 1980s and early 1990s included Stevie Wonder, Phil Collins, and Kylie Minogue.

 Venue for 2009 East Asian Games

 The Hong Kong Coliseum was one of the venues for the 5th East Asian Games that was hosted in Hong Kong in 2009.

-A HK$168.6 million makeover was undergone to ensure that the coliseum would up to international standards for competition.
+A HK$168.6 million makeover was undergone to ensure that the coliseum would be up to international standards for competition.
 The makeover included: